 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

 Newnham St Peter’s has twelve governors in all.
-There are two governors elected by parents, one elected by staff, one nominated by the Local Authority, the Vicar and Head Teacher are “ex-officio” members, and six foundation governors nominated by the Parochial Church Council and appointed by the Diocese of Gloucester.
+There are two governors elected by parents, one elected by staff, one nominated by the Local Authority, the Vicar and Head Teacher are “ex-officio” members and six foundation governors nominated by the Parochial Church Council and appointed by the Diocese of Gloucester.
 Of these twelve, one governor is elected as Chair and one as Vice Chair.
-Six meetings of the full governing body are held each year and six meetings each of two committees, one to monitor Teaching and Learning and one for Business.
-In the last academic year attendance at Governing Body meetings was over 80% and is over 90% in the current year.
+Five meetings of the full Governing Board are held each year and five meetings each of two committees, one to monitor Teaching and Learning and one for Business.
+In the last academic year attendance at Governing Board meetings was over 85%.
 Every meeting is minuted and minutes are available on request from the School Office.

-Governors also give their time to short term working groups to address single issues like the school website and there is also an Ethos Working group which monitors aspects of the overall school ethos.
-Other statutory committees which meet less frequently are the Staffing, Performance Management, Admissions Appeal and the Job Evaluation Appeal Committees.
+Governors also give their time to short term working groups to address single issues.
+Other statutory committees which meet less frequently are the Staffing, Performance Management and the Job Evaluation Appeal Committees.

-The Governing Body helps set and keep under review, the strategic framework within which the Head Teacher and staff should run the school.
-In all its work, the Governing Body focuses on the key issues of raising standards of achievement, establishing high expectations and promoting effective teaching and learning.
+The Governing Board helps set and keep under review the strategic framework within which the Head Teacher and staff should run the school.
+In all its work, the Governing Board focuses on the key issues of raising standards of achievement, establishing high expectations and promoting effective teaching and learning.

 Training in such areas as finance, child protection and data monitoring is undertaken by governors who are also required to keep abreast of the changes in educational legislation and guidance.
-The governing body is responsible for the appointment of the Head Teacher and will meet with the Ofsted team whenever there is an inspection.
+The Governing Board is responsible for the appointment of the Head Teacher and will meet with the Ofsted team whenever there is an inspection.

-The governing body is key to the effectiveness of a school.
+The Governing Board is key to the effectiveness of a school.
 The governors of Newnham St Peter’s are delighted to work with a highly talented and conscientious staff to provide an excellent Primary education for our children.
 Governors also work in partnership with parents, carers and the local community.

 Mrs Bev Bowles is a Foundation governor who lives in Newnham and belongs to St Peter’s Church.
-Having taught in a Primary school for more than 20 years before retirement, she is ideally experienced to serve on the Teaching and Learning Committee and has specific responsibility for pupils with special needs.
+Having taught in a Primary school for more than 20 years before retirement, she is ideally experienced to serve on the Teaching and Learning Committee and has specific responsibility for Early Years pupils.

 Mrs Patty Wightman is a Foundation governor who lives in Blakeney and is a member of St Peter’s Church.
 As a retired teacher, she serves on the Teaching and Learning Committee and has specific responsibility for English and the curriculum.
 Mrs Wightman is Vice Chair of governors.